Damian Naglak

 Technical Engineering Manager @Appliscale | Co-founder @DiPA

-1 week ago in The era of not caring about AI costs - everyone knows it's ending.
+2 weeks ago in The era of not caring about AI costs - everyone knows it's ending.
 Someone has to pay.
 Which is what made Graphify catch my eye this week: it turns your codebase into a queryable graph for agents.
 Not much noise around it yet.

 I use Claude Code daily and I've definitely felt the thing it's solving.
 Agents fly blind in large repos - file by file searches, burning through context windows just to understand what calls what, where a type is defined.
 The model is capable.
 The scaffolding isn't.